JonathanPrada/Linux-Project/README.md

     * From your local machine you can now log in via key pair: `ssh grader@*Public-IP* -p 2200 -i ~/.ssh/item-catalog`

 * Configure the Uncomplicated Firewall (UFW) to only allow  incoming connections for SSH (port 2200), HTTP (port 80),  and NTP (port 123)

-    * Check UFW status to make sure its inactive`sudo ufw status`
+    * Check the firewall UFW status to make sure its inactive `sudo ufw status`
-    * Deny all incoming by default`sudo ufw default deny incoming`
+    * Deny all incoming by default `sudo ufw default deny incoming`
-    * Allow outgoing by default`sudo ufw default allow outgoing`
+    * Allow outgoing by default` sudo ufw default allow outgoing`
     * Allow SSH `sudo ufw allow ssh`
-    * Allow SSH on port 2200`sudo ufw allow 2200/tcp`
+    * Allow SSH on port 2200 `sudo ufw allow 2200/tcp`
-    * Allow HTTP on port 80`sudo ufw allow 80/tcp`
+    * Allow HTTP on port 80 `sudo ufw allow 80/tcp`
-    * Allow NTP on port 123`sudo ufw allow 123/udp`
+    * Allow NTP on port 123 `sudo ufw allow 123/udp`
-    * Turn on firewall`sudo ufw enable`
+    * Turn on firewall` sudo ufw enable`

-* Configure the local timezone to UTC
+* Configure the local timezone to UTC (Universal Time)

     * run `sudo dpkg-reconfigure tzdata` from prompt: select none of the above.
 Then select UTC.

 * Install and configure Apache to serve a Python mod_wsgi application

-    * `sudo apt-get install apache2` Check if "It works!" at you public IP address given during setup.
+    * `sudo apt-get install apache2`
-    * install mod_wsgi: `sudo apt-get install libapache2-mod-wsgi`
+    * Go to your public IP address on a browser, it should show an Apache page with "It works!"
-    * configure Apache to handle requests using the WSGI module `sudo nano /etc/apache2/sites-enabled/000-default.conf`
+    * Install mod_wsgi `sudo apt-get install libapache2-mod-wsgi`
-    * add `WSGIScriptAlias / /var/www/html/myapp.wsgi` before `</VirtualHost>` closing line
+    * Configure Apache to handle requests using the WSGI module `sudo nano /etc/apache2/sites-enabled/000-default.conf`
-    * save file(nano: `ctrl+x`, `Y`, Enter)
+    * Add `WSGIScriptAlias / /var/www/html/myapp.wsgi` before `</VirtualHost>` closing line
-    * Restart Apache `sudo apache2ctl restart`
+    * save the file and restart Apache `sudo apache2ctl restart`

 * Install git, clone and setup your Catalog App project (from your GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
 Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser!